-We just hopped back from eating our way though the Disney California Adventure Food and Wine Festival at the Disneyland Resort, which kicked off this past weekend.
-This perfect pairing of food and fun runs daily through April 23, 2019.
 As an epicurean amphibian, I always look forward to attending the West Coast version of the popular Epcot International Food and Wine Festival.
-If you're a foodie like me, you definitely don't want to miss out on all of the yummy cuisine, but everyone can drink in the beautiful springtime scenery at the Disney California Adventure Food & Wine Festival!
-The festival is included with regular park admission (some offerings are an additional charge and require reservations).
+If you're a foodie like me, you definitely don't want to miss out on all of the yummy cuisine.
+But everyone can drink in the beautiful springtime scenery at the Disney California Adventure Food and Wine Festival!
+The festival is included with regular park admission (though some offerings are an additional charge and require reservations).

-What's Included in Disney California Adventure Food and Wine Festival
+What's Included at Disney California Adventure Food and Wine Festival

 No Reservations Required